TransUnion Completes Acquisition of Verisk Financial Services

 Key Retail Banks and Issuers

-The Malaysian credit cards market is very competitive, with 27 credit cards issuers serving a population of 33 million, of which only around a fifth hold a credit card.
+The Malaysian credit cards market is very competitive, with 27 credit card issuers serving a population of 33 million, of which only around a fifth hold a credit card.

 Acquiring and Processing